 Our experience and our vision, dedicated to your success.

-Amanda is the Program Manager at Rojas Spanish.
-In this role Amanda manages class schedules, registrations, customer service, and program logistics.
-In 2014 Amanda met Luis as a new Rojas student.
+Amanda's adventure with Rojas Spanish began in 2014 when she first met Luis as a new Rojas student.
 Soon after, she began to assist with marketing and the management of social media sites.
 It did not take long for Amanda to see ” The Rojas Way” was something truly special and she wanted to be more involved.
-Over the years Amanda has spent time learning about the program and the vision Luis has for developing a unique and personalized language learning platform.
-In July of 2019 she began working as Program Manager and now plays a role in assisting students to break down the barriers of language learning and reach their full potential.
-In addition to English, Amanda speaks advanced Spanish.
+In July of 2019 she began working as Program Manager, and moved in a Program Development role in 2022.
+Today, Amanda works to improve programming and student experience by implementing new tools and technology.
+In addition to English, Amanda speaks advanced Spanish and continues to take classes with Rojas Spanish.

 Elizabett was born in Peru, and now lives in the Amsterdam, Netherlands.
 She teaches levels A2 and B1.
 While living in Texas, Elizabett met her husband, who is from the Netherlands.
 They love to travel together and learn about other cultures – including their own.
 They have a son who they have raised to be bilingual, he speaks Dutch and Spanish.
 Elizabett studied Systems Engineering and now enjoys teaching Spanish and piano.
 Elizabett loves music, including playing the piano herself, reading and spending time with her husband and son.
 Elizabett’s advice for Spanish language students – “I recommend listening to Spanish music with good lyrics, listening to children’s stories in Spanish, podcasts, news, and the best thing is to travel to Spanish speaking countries, and practice with the local people.”
 In addition to Spanish, Elizabett is fluent in English and Dutch.